 Quảng Trị Province

-PeaceTrees Vietnam does the majority of its work in Quảng Trị Province, located in the narrowest portion of Central Vietnam.
+PeaceTrees Vietnam does much of its work in Quảng Trị Province, located in the narrowest portion of Central Vietnam.
 It was the northern-most province in the former South Vietnam, bordering the former Demilitarized Zone that separated North and South Vietnam until 1975.

-About 600,000 people make their homes and their living in Quảng Trị province.
+About 600,000 people make their homes and livings in Quảng Trị province.
 More than half of them are farmers.
-Most of PeaceTrees’ work is in the two western most districts of the province, Hương Hóa and Đa Krông where more than three-quarters of the inhabitants are members of either the Vân Kiều or Pa Ko ethnic minorities.
+Most of PeaceTrees’ work is in the two western most districts of the province, Hương Hóa and Đa Krông where more than three-quarters of the population are members of either the Vân Kiều or Pa Ko ethnic minorities.
 The area also has a very high rate of poverty.

-Today, more than 40 years after the war’s end, nearly 85 percent of the land in Quảng Trị Province remains riddled with land mines, bombs, grenades and other unexploded ordnance.
-Farmland continues to be heavily contaminated with the explosive remnants of war, including bombs weighing hundreds of pounds, mortar shells, cluster bombs and hand grenades.
+Today, more than 46 years after the war’s end, approximately 80% of the estimated confirmed hazardous areas in Quảng Tri Province still need to be cleared of land mines, bombs, grenades, and other explosive ordnance.
+Farmland continues to be heavily contaminated with the explosive remnants of war, including bombs weighing hundreds of pounds, mortar shells, cluster munitions, and hand grenades.